Reading Time: 11.5 mins

-Our online safety experts have taken a deeper look at youth vaping to provide potential risks and helpful tips for parents, carers, and professionals that will help them better understand this issue and how it might impact the young people in their care.
+Our online safety experts have taken a deeper look at youth vaping, including potential risks and helpful tips for parents, carers, and safeguarding professionals that will help them better understand this issue and how it might impact the young people in their care.

 Vaping in the UK